boshd/discount/README.md

 # Discounts
-## Shopify Data Engineering Challenge - Fall 2018 🍂
+## Shopify Back End Developer Challenge - Fall 2018 🍂

 Discounts is a simple discount-applier built with Python.
 Throw any json file with cart info at it and it'll take care of the rest.